masenka31/EastBlockTest/content/_index.md

 <!-- # East Block Test Website -->

+# Hello and welcome!

-Hello and welcome to our website!
-We are East Block: a Czech Women's ultimate team, national champions and contenders at the highest level of European ultimate at EUCF.
+We are **East Block** - a Czech women's ultimate frisbee team, national champions and contenders at the highest level of European ultimate at EUCF.

+## Wanna see us play?

+We've been lucky to get a lot of attention on stream from ulti.tv in 2023.
+You can start with the Sprint Invite final against BDF Shout, the reigning EUCF champions.

+{{< youtube sr6nbCnoBSs >}}